Zoom In Disparities in Healthcare LLM Q&A: Abstract

 \section{Abstract}

-Equitable access to reliable health information is vital when integrating AI into healthcare.
-Yet, information quality varies across languages, raising concerns about the reliability and consistency of multilingual Large Language Models (LLMs).
-We systematically examine cross-lingual disparities in pre-training source and factuality alignment in LLM answers for multilingual healthcare Q\&A across English, German, Turkish, Chinese (Mandarin), and Italian.
-We $(i)$ constructed \gls{wikids}, a multilingual dataset from Wikipedia; $(ii)$ analyzed cross-lingual healthcare coverage; $(iii)$ assessed LLM response alignment with these references; and $(iv)$ conducted a case study on factual alignment through the use of contextual information and Retrieval-Augmented Generation (RAG).
-Our findings reveal substantial cross-lingual disparities in both Wikipedia coverage and LLM factual alignment.
-Across LLMs, responses align more with English Wikipedia, even when the prompts are non-English.
-Providing contextual excerpts from non-English Wikipedia at inference time effectively shifts factual alignment toward culturally relevant knowledge.
-These results highlight practical pathways for building more equitable, multilingual AI systems for healthcare.
+This paper systematically examines cross-lingual disparities in pre-training source and factuality alignment in Large Language Model (LLM) answers for multilingual healthcare Q\&A across English, German, Turkish, Chinese (Mandarin), and Italian.
+To support this analysis, we $(i)$ constructed MultiWikiHealthCare, a multilingual dataset derived from Wikipedia; $(ii)$ used it to examine cross-lingual differences in healthcare-related coverage; $(iii)$ evaluated the alignment between LLM-generated responses and these reference sources; and $(iv)$ conducted a case study on factual alignment through the use of contextual information and Retrieval-Augmented Generation (RAG).
+Our findings reveal substantial cross-lingual disparities in both Wikipedia coverage and LLM factual alignment. \changemarker{Based on our Wikipedia analysis, the lowest alignment is observed between English and Chinese Wikipedia pages. }Across models, responses align more with English Wikipedia, even when the prompts are non-English.
+We further show that providing contextual excerpts from non-English Wikipedia at inference time effectively shifts factual alignment toward target knowledge. \keywords{Multilingual Q\&A, Information Disparity, Factual Alignment, LLM Evaluation}